Theatre on Film and Tape Archive: Production and preservation

 Productions are recorded during a regular performance with an audience, are edited live, and are intended to represent as closely as possible a typical performance as seen in the theater.
 In addition to live performances, commercial recordings of theater-related films, documentaries, and television programs are also included in the collection.
-Currently between 50 – 60 live recordings are produced each year, covering most important productions.
-As of fall of 2016, the collection included 7,901 titles.
+Currently between 50–60 live recordings are produced each year, covering most important productions.
+As of fall 2016, the collection included 7,901 titles.
 Original recordings were made on professional video formats spanning the past 40 years.
 Early analog recordings are transferred to digital formats as funding allows.

 Users

 The collection is available to those with a professional, educational, or research reason to use the material.
 Theater professionals account for the largest group of users, including actors, dancers, directors, choreographers, designers, playwrights, producers, and stage managers.
 Students and faculty come from high schools, colleges, and professional schools in the area and beyond.
 In 2013, there were 8,079 individual users.
-Though the majority are from the New York area, they represented 45 US states and 32 foreign countries.
+Though the majority are from the New York area, they represented 45 U.S. states and 32 foreign countries.

 Upon recording Side Show, the musical's co-creators Bill Russell and Henry Krieger said:

 What the Lincoln Center Library for the Performing Arts does for our community is take something fleeting and ephemeral and make it immortal.
 We are so gratified that they are recording this production, and we hope that it gives audiences the chance to enjoy it for years to come.